 Using the Pirate Forms Migration Tool

-To make the transition to WPForms as smooth as possible, you can use our migration tool.
+To make the transition to WPForms as smooth as possible, you can use our built-in migration tool.
 This option will appear at the top of your WordPress dashboard.
-To begin the migration process, go ahead and click the Migrate to WPForms button.
+First, click the Migrate to WPForms button.

 This will open the migration tool.
 The first step is to install WPForms Lite, the free version of our plugin.
 You can do this easily by clicking the Install WPForms button.

 Note: If you’d like to consider upgrading to the paid version of WPForms for even more features, you can find out more about our license options on our Pricing page.

 Once WPForms Lite is installed and activated, you’ll see a success message.

 Next, you can automatically import your contact form from Pirate Forms.
 To do so, click the Start Migration button.

 On the next screen, select the Default Form from the Available Forms column.
 It will then display in the Forms to Import column.
 Click on the Import button to move your Pirate Forms contact form to WPForms.

 When the import is complete, you’ll see a success message as well as quick links to edit or preview your imported form.